 All the individuals on the team responsible for investment management at Strathbridge have significant experience in managing investment portfolios.
 The officers of Strathbridge who are primarily responsible for the management of the Fund's Portfolio are John P. Mulvihill and John D. Germain.
-Also assisting in the management of the Portfolio are John P. Mulvihill Jr., Dylan D'Costa, Jeff Dobson, Peggy Shiu, Jack Way and Jeff Thompson.
+Also assisting in the management of the Portfolio are John P. Mulvihill Jr., Jeff Dobson, Peggy Shiu, Jack Way and Jeff Thompson.

-John P. Mulvihill, Chairman, President, Chief Executive Officer, Secretary and Director of Strathbridge, is the senior portfolio manager of Strathbridge and has over 40 years of investment management experience.
-Prior to purchasing CTIC from The Canada Trust Company in 1995, Mr. Mulvihill had been

-Chairman of CTIC since 1988.
+John P. Mulvihill, Chairman, President, Chief Executive Officer, Secretary and Director of Strathbridge, is the senior portfolio manager of Strathbridge and has over 48 years of investment management experience.
+Prior to purchasing CTIC from The Canada Trust Company in 1995, Mr. Mulvihill had been Chairman of CTIC since 1988.
 At CTIC he had primary responsibility for the asset allocation and portfolio management of CTIC's pension and mutual fund assets.

-John D. Germain, Senior Vice-President, Chief Financial Officer and Director of Strathbridge, has been with Strathbridge since March 1997.
+John D. Germain, Senior Vice-President, Chief Financial Officer and Director of Strathbridge, has been with Strathbridge since March 1997 and is responsible for the overall portfolio management with over 27 years of investment management experience.
 Prior to joining Strathbridge, he had been employed at Merrill Lynch Canada Inc. since 1992.
-For the last two years of his employment at Merrill Lynch Canada Inc., he was a member of the Fixed Income Trading Group.

-John P. Mulvihill Jr., Vice-President and Director of Strathbridge, has been with Strathbridge since April 2008 working with the portfolio management group, specializing in metals and mining companies.
+John P. Mulvihill Jr., Vice-President and Director of Strathbridge, has been with Strathbridge since April 2008.
+John's primary focus is on the development and implementation of the firm's various investment strategies within the Structured Products Group, while also assisting with product and business development in the High Net Worth division.